AdobeDocs/campaign-classic.es-ES/help/reporting/using/creating-a-table.md

    ![](assets/s_advuser_report_listgroup_012.png)

-1. Edite la tercera celda de la línea de encabezado del grupo e introduzca **[!UICONTROL Number of messages sent]** como etiqueta.
+1. Edit the third cell of the header line of the group and enter **[!UICONTROL Number of messages sent]** as a label.

    ![](assets/s_advuser_report_listgroup_013.png)